Trust page

 For support, email support@passport-photo.co.uk with the issue you are seeing, the order or email details if relevant, and a short description of whether the problem is about upload, payment, download, or photo quality.

-A visible contact page is one of the clearest trust signals for both search systems and users evaluating whether the business is real and accountable.
+A visible contact page is one of the clearest trust signals for users and search systems because it shows how support, policy, and order questions are handled.

 • Direct support email for service issues